top of page

 Each pillar is assessed using a clear 0–5 maturity scale, producing transparent scores supported by qualitative evidence and rationale.

-This pillar assesses the AI capabilities currently in place and how effectively they are being used.
+Assesses the AI capabilities currently in place and how effectively they are being used.

-• which types of AI are present (e.g. Generative AI, Predictive AI etc)
+• Which types of AI are present (e.g. Generative AI, Predictive AI etc)

-• where and how they are deployed
+• Where and how they are deployed

-• alignment to business priorities
+• Alignment to business priorities

-• evidence of impact and realised benefit
+• Evidence of impact and realised benefit

 Benefits: